AFLplusplus/AFLplusplus/docs/important_changes.md

 binary-only fuzzing.
 It is slower than Qemu mode but works on MacOS, Android, iOS etc.

-With AFL++ 3.15 we introduced the following changes from previous behaviours:
+With AFL++ 3.15 we introduced the following changes from previous behaviors:
   * Also -M main mode does not do deterministic fuzzing by default anymore
   * afl-cmin and afl-showmap -Ci now descent into subdirectories like afl-fuzz -i does (but note that afl-cmin.bash does not)

-With AFL++ 3.14 we introduced the following changes from previous behaviours:
+With AFL++ 3.14 we introduced the following changes from previous behaviors:
   * afl-fuzz: deterministic fuzzing it not a default for -M main anymore
   * afl-cmin/afl-showmap -i now descends into subdirectories (afl-cmin.bash
     however does not)

-With AFL++ 3.10 we introduced the following changes from previous behaviours:
+With AFL++ 3.10 we introduced the following changes from previous behaviors:
   * The '+' feature of the '-t' option now means to  auto-calculate the timeout with the value given being the maximum timeout.
 The original meaning of "skipping timeouts instead of abort" is now inherent to the -t option.

-With AFL++ 3.00 we introduced changes that break some previous AFL and AFL++ behaviours and defaults:
+With AFL++ 3.00 we introduced changes that break some previous AFL and AFL++ behaviors and defaults:
   * There are no llvm_mode and gcc_plugin subdirectories anymore and there is only one compiler: afl-cc.
 All previous compilers now symlink to this one.
     All instrumentation source code is now in the `instrumentation/` folder.